 There’s no two ways about it: Arsenal need a win.
 They’re in danger of losing touch with the teams at the top of the table, and they need to put together a run of form and results if they want to challenge for the title.
 Three points at home against a struggling Crystal Palace side is a must.
 There are some that have already written off the Gunners’ lofty aspirations this season.
 I haven’t.
 But if Arsenal fall flat today, may tune might have to start switching.

 WHAT: Arsenal vs Crystal Palace

 WHERE: The Emirates Stadium, London

-HOW TO WATCH: Airing live on the USA Network.
+HOW TO WATCH: Broadcast live on The USA Network.
 Streaming on NBCSports.com

 For all your international streaming needs, check LiveSoccerTV.com.
 Please do not discuss or share links to illegal streams here.

 Arsenal - Raya, White, Saliba, Gabriel, Zinchenko, Rice Havertz, Ødegaard, Saka, Trossard, Jesus

 Let's get back to winning ways, Gunners ✊ pic.twitter.com/sG1wOYXyGn